lint-staged/lint-staged/README.md

 </details>

-### Example: Run eslint on entire repo if more than 10 staged files
+### Example: Run ESLint on entire repo if more than 10 staged files

 <details>
   <summary>Click to expand</summary>